 To effectively combat SARS-CoV-2 spread and infection, it is crucial for us to understand the full array of disease manifestations and identify therapeutics available to combat severe infections.
 We have developed an animal infection model of SARS-CoV-2 in transgenic hACE2 hamsters.
 Virus challenge in hACE2 hamsters leads to mild to moderate clinical signs beginning ~ 2 dpi, after which symptoms quickly progress to severe as evidenced by observable difficulty breathing in hamsters.
 Infected hamsters succumb to SARS-CoV-2 infection at approximately 6 – 7 dpi.
 Infectious virus was found in lung, brain, cardiac, and renal tissue of infected hamsters.
 Virus titers peaked in tissues just prior to the onset of severe symptoms (~4dpi).
 Microscopic evaluation of hamster tissues revealed inflammation and necrosis in lung and brain tissue.
 Mortality in hACE2 hamsters is presumed to be the result of a combination of respiratory and neurological damage, since wild-type golden Syrian hamsters infected with SARS-CoV-2 show similar to greater pathology the lung but lack the encephalitis seen in hACE2 hamsters.
 Therefore, it is our conclusion that SARS-CoV-2 associated death is due in part to the neurologic pathology observed.
 The hACE2 hamsters model for SARS-CoV-2 infection is a model of severe SARS-CoV-2 symptomology with neurologic involvement.

 Gibson, Scott A., "Establishment of a Transgenic Human Angiotensin Converting Enzyme-2 Hamster Infection Model for the Evaluation of Therapeutics Against Severe Acute Respiratory Syndrome Coronavirus 2" (2023).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8699.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .